jnk0le/RFM7x-lib/README.md

 - PAEN (RXEN) have to be connected to CE line, like in cheap nRF+PA modules, since RFX treats it as "doesn't care" in TX mode (10us single shot transmissions should be possible)

 ## todo:
-- document code/functions
+- troubleshooting
 - module comparison chart
-- add missing examples (frequency hooping)
+- add missing examples (at least frequency hooping)
 - interrupts and handling status flags
-- clearing MAX_RT//TX_REUSE ??
+- TX_REUSE
 - test ranges / harmonics
 - arduino workaround
-- any suggestions what could be added/changed are welcome